Five Core Elements of a Healthy Marriage

 Photo: ©vorDa from Getty Images Signature via Canva.com

-What you are about to read are five core elements that are practical and replicate-able in your home.
-When practically applied, these ideas can have a transformative effect on those you want to influence the most.
-For some believers, the knowledge about the Bible far exceeds their ability to make it practical in their daily living, especially in their marriages.
-My appeal to you is not to check these boxes but let each item serve you in the weeks ahead as you practically assess your marriage.
+I want to lay out five core elements that are practical and replicable in your life and marriage.
+When practically applied, these ideas can have a transformative effect on those you want to influence the most, starting with your spouse and children.
+For some believers, the knowledge of the Bible far exceeds their ability to make it practical in their daily lives, especially in their marriages.
+My appeal to you is not to check these boxes and move on to the next thing but to let each element serve you in the weeks ahead as you practically assess your marriage and make any necessary and appropriate recalibrations.

 You may want to read: